 A: Yes.

-Q: So at 30 mph, a vehicle is traveling less than 15 yards per second?
+Q: So at 30 miles per hour, your vehicle would have been traveling at around 15 yards per second, wouldn’t it?

 A: I suppose.

-Certainly, you want to look for opportunities to exclude the argument of plaintiff’s speed because it was not causally related to the accident or because the lay witness testimony is inadequate to support a finding of contributory negligence because of excessive speed.
+Certainly, you want to look for opportunities to exclude the argument that the plaintiff’s speed was not causally related to the accident or that the lay witness testimony is inadequate to support a finding of contributory negligence because of excessive speed.
 Argue Myers v.
-Bright but be prepared for argument that the Maryland Court of Special Appeals opinion in Romero v.
+Bright, but be prepared for argument that the Maryland Court of Special Appeals opinion in Romero v.
 Brenes is controlling.

 This chart is a good cheat sheet for time, speed, distance calculations for how fast a vehicle is going per second.